aws/aws-app-mesh-examples/walkthroughs/howto-timeout-policy/README.md

 # Configuring Request Timeouts

 In this walkthrough we'll set timeouts to support increasing and decreasing the default request timeout of 15 secs.
-This walkthrough will be a simplified version of the [Color App Example](https://github.com/aws/aws-app-mesh-examples/tree/master/examples/apps/colorapp).
+This walkthrough will be a simplified version of the [Color App Example](https://github.com/aws/aws-app-mesh-examples/tree/main/examples/apps/colorapp).

 ## Introduction

-In preview, app mesh supports specifying timeout(request and idle) at Route and Virtual Node Listener.
+App mesh supports specifying timeout(request and idle) at Route and Virtual Node Listener.
 When set at route that timeout is applicable to all the requests passing that channel.

 When set at Virtual Node listener, that timeout is applicable to all the requests originating from and arriving to the task group pointed by that Virtual Node.